chrisbroski/supportyourlocal/README.md

 * Monitor max storage
 * Add to photo data: size and dimensions

-Tip jar page
+X Photo upload, delete, and monitor max storage for next release.
+Others photo features for later.

+Add payment options to band page: venmo, paypal, cashapp, Patreon

-Get rid of the "header" include crap, but add a "head" include crap with Title and other meta-data.
+X Get rid of the "header" include crap, but add a "head" include crap with Title and other meta-data.
 (To support front-end feature.)

+X Remove "url" library - replace with native

 ### Sub-Array Data